-will be the remaining revenue amount that will determine the total amount of funding needed to be generated from the Rate Card Fees (the "Rate Card Funding Amount").
+Incorporation of Other Anticipated Revenue.
+Revenue from sources other than the Rate Card Fees (e.g., annual and initial fees, data subscriptions, municipal fund underwriting fees and fine revenue), will be forecasted, and that estimate will be credited against the Budgeted Revenue Target.
+The amount remaining after these revenue estimates are incorporated will be the remaining revenue amount that will determine the total amount of funding needed to be generated from the Rate Card Fees (the "Rate Card Funding Amount").

 Reconciliation of Any Rate Card Fee Variances from the Prior Fiscal Year.
 Each of the four Rate Card Fees will be responsible for a proportionate amount of the overall Rate Card Funding Amount (each a "Proportional Contribution Amount").
-The MSRB will maintain a fair and equitable balance of the Proportional Contribution Amounts in line with recent historical precedents.68 Beginning with the Annual Rate Card for Fiscal Year 2024, any Rate Card Fee Variances between the budget and actual results of the Rate Card Fees for the prior fiscal year will be added to (or subtracted from) the Proportional Contribution Amount ("Final Contribution Amount").69 For example, if new issuance underwriting volume were to exceed the budgeted amount in Fiscal Year 2023, resulting in a Positive Rate Card Fee Variance for that fee, the Proportional Contribution Amount for the Underwriting Fee would be adjusted downward sufficient to offset the excess Underwriting Fee revenue collected (and vice versa).
-In this way, Rate Card Fee
+The MSRB will maintain a fair and equitable balance of the Proportional Contribution Amounts in line with recent historical precedents.73 Specifically, for the Rate Card Fees proposed in this filing intended to be operative beginning on October 1, 2023, the Rate Card Funding Amount for each of the Rate Card Fees: Underwriting Fee 37%, Transaction Fee 39%, Trade Count Fee 16%, Municipal Advisor Professional Fee 8%.74 Beginning with the Annual Rate

-68 The Board will consider whether contribution targets should be revisited when setting rates each year.
+73 The Board will consider whether contribution targets should be revisited when setting rates each year.
 However, to maintain fairness and equity in fees, the Board intends contribution targets to be relatively stable over time, unless there is a durable, material shift in market structure or circumstances that would indicate that the expectations for the relative contributions from one or more fees are no longer reasonable or appropriate.
-See Exhibit 3, "Chart 3 - Historical Actual Revenue for the Rate Card Fees as a Percentage of the Total Rate Card Fee Revenue" and also "Chart 14 - Distribution of Registrants by Range of Total Fees Assessed Under Current Fee Structure Compared to Projected Distribution Under the Rate Card Model."
+See Exhibit 3(a), "Chart 3 - Historical Actual Revenue for the Rate Card Fees as a Percentage of the Total Rate Card Fee Revenue" and also "Chart 14 - Distribution of Registrants by Range of Total Fees Assessed Under Current Fee Structure Compared to Projected Distribution Under the Rate Card Model."